University certificate

 10.9.
 Neonatal Cardiopulmonary Resuscitation

 10.9.1.
-Main Causes of Cardio-Respiratory in Neonates
+Main Causes of Cardiac Arrest in Neonates

 10.9.2.
 Algorithm for Cardiopulmonary Resuscitation

 10.9.3.
-Neuroprotection and Hypothermia in Infants
+Neuroprotection with Hypothermia in Neonates

 10.9.3.1.
-Definition and Mechanism of Action of Hypothermia
+Concept and Mechanism of Hypothermia

 10.9.3.2.
-Inclusion and Exclusion Criteria
+Inclusion and Exclusion Criteria for Treatment

 10.9.3.3.
-Treatment Phases and Cooling
+Phases of Treatment and Cooling

-Professional Master's Degree in Pregnancy Pathologies for Midwives
+Master's Degree in Pregnancy Pathologies for Midwives

-Pregnancy is a crucial time in a woman's life and having midwives specialized in pregnancy pathologies is essential to ensure quality care and safety for both mother and baby.
-If you are a midwife and wish to gain in-depth knowledge in this field, the Professional Master's Degree in Pregnancy Pathologies for Midwives at TECH Global University is the perfect option for you.
-Our program offers you the opportunity to expand your skills and knowledge in the most common pathologies that can occur during pregnancy.
-Through our up-to-date and rigorous graduate studies, you will delve into the study of complications such as pre-eclampsia, gestational diabetes, infectious diseases and much more.
-Best of all, you will be able to take this program online, which gives you flexibility and convenience in your learning process.
-Classes are taught through our state-of-the-art online platform, where you will have access to interactive materials, multimedia resources and you will be able to interact with professionals and colleagues from all over the world.
+Pregnancy is a critical time in a woman's life, and having midwives specialized in pregnancy pathologies is essential to ensure quality and safety for both the mother and the baby.
+If you are a midwife and wish to deepen your knowledge in this field, the Master's Degree in Pregnancy Pathologies for Midwives from TECH Global University is the perfect choice for you.
+Our program offers the opportunity to expand your skills and knowledge in the most common pathologies that may arise during pregnancy.
+Through our up-to-date and rigorous postgraduate studies, you will explore complications such as preeclampsia, gestational diabetes, infectious diseases, and much more.
+The best part is that you can complete this program online, providing you with flexibility and comfort in your learning process.
+Classes are delivered through our state-of-the-art virtual platform, where you will have access to interactive materials, multimedia resources, and the opportunity to interact with professionals or peers from around the world.

-Advance in your specialization with TECH Global University
+Advance your specialization with TECH Global University